agile-ts/documentation/docs/packages/core/api/state/Introduction.md

 // Permanently store the State value in an external Storage NAME.persist();

-// Check ifthe  State value is equal to '['water', 'dirt']' SPECIAL_POWERS.is(['water', 'dirt']); // Returns true
+// Check if the State value is equal to '['water', 'dirt']' SPECIAL_POWERS.is(['water', 'dirt']); // Returns true
 ```
 Want to learn more about the State's specific methods?